dsyer/spring-xd-module-runner/README.md

 > Note: since the same naming conventions are used in XD, you can spy on or send messages to an existing XD stream by copying the stream name (to `xd.group`) and knowing the index of the XD module you want to interact with.

+## Taps

 All output channels are also tapped by default so you can also attach a module to a pub-sub endpoint and listen to the tap if you know the module metadata (e.g. `topic.tap:stream:<name>.<group>.<index>` in Redis).
-TODO: configure tap metadata so that you can automatically listen to an existing tap.